photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Session Notes/Session 2023-04-12 - 17th Session.md

 Elf has carried an orc and other people out of a metal bird and towards a well.
 The orc goes down the well.
 The other figures are going down a mountain towards a desert

 Essek checks on the hole, one man has turned entirely yellow, the other turned ancient, and the third has escaped somehow

+Essek's hole is a 4d hypersphere, and the people inside are on the surface of it.